Moving from NYC to Wisconsin

 5. You still have access to the water.

-Although you lose the ocean when moving from NYC to Wisconsin, you’re gaining two Great Lakes and several other waterways.
-You could choose a home in Ashland to be near Lake Superior or be near Lake Michigan by living in Milwaukee or Green Bay.
+Although you lose the ocean when moving from NYC to Wisconsin, you gain two Great Lakes and several other waterways.
+You could choose a home in Ashland near Lake Superior or Lake Michigan by living in Milwaukee or Green Bay.

 6. The climate is relatively the same in WI and NYC.

-You’ll still get the massive snowstorms and the temperature swings when the seasons change when living in Wisconsin.
+While living in Wisconsin, you’ll still get massive snowstorms and temperature swings when the seasons change.
 The only thing that you’ll notice missing is the salty tinge to the air.

 Wisconsin does get quite humid during the summer months, which can be an issue when temperatures reach 100°F in the southern part of the state in July or August.
 If you want to avoid the heat, move to the north.
 It may be more rural, but you’ll be more comfortable!

 Wisconsin is a state of amazing opportunities.
 Each small town becomes a weekend adventure opportunity!
-When you know what to expect after your move, it will be much easier to manage the transition.
+When you know what to expect after your move, managing the transition will be much easier.